laminlabs/lamin-blog/docs/annbatch.md

   falexwolf: Lamin Labs, Munich
 ---

-The demand for AI for omics data has reached an unprecedented rate, with state-of-the-art models now routinely trained on datasets exceeding the terabyte scale.
-To make that process more efficient, we developed `annbatch`,[^gold26] a high-performance data loader built on `anndata` that enables loading speeds of 60k samples/second and more, at least a factor 3 higher than the fastest recent alternatives.
+The demand for AI in omics has grown at an unprecedented rate, with state-of-the-art models now routinely trained on datasets exceeding the terabyte scale.
+To make that process more efficient, we developed `annbatch`,[^gold26] a high-performance data loader built on `anndata` that enables loading speeds of 60k samples/second and more, at least a factor of 3 higher than the fastest recent alternatives.

-While `anndata`[^virshup24] itself came with an early version of a disk-backed data loader already in 2019 (`AnnCollection`), the increasing size of training datasets has given rise to better implementations as used in SCimilarity[^scimilarity25] or Cellarium [^cellarium22] around 2023.
+While `anndata`[^virshup24] itself came with an early version (`AnnCollection`) of a disk-backed data loader as early as 2019, the increasing size of training datasets has given rise to better implementations as used in SCimilarity[^scimilarity25] or Cellarium[^cellarium22] around 2023.
-In 2024, some of us helped developed `MappedCollection`[^mappedcollection24] to address the need for true weighted random sampling.
-This came, however, at significant performance cost compared to approaches that load contiguous chunks like NVIDIA Merlin[^merlin20] or the `tiledbsoma` loader of CELLxGENE[^cellxgene-census-pytorch].
+In 2024, some of us helped develop `MappedCollection`[^mappedcollection24] to address the need for true weighted random sampling.
+This came, however, at a significant performance cost compared to approaches that load contiguous chunks, such as NVIDIA Merlin[^merlin20] or the `tiledbsoma` loader of CELLxGENE[^cellxgene-census-pytorch].
 In 2025, `scDataset`[^dascenzo25] and SLAF[^slaf] have been introduced with significant performance improvements.

 With `annbatch`,[^gold26] we now developed an `anndata`-based loader that optimizes loading contiguous chunks, assumes pre-shuffling, and uses the popular `.zarr` array format.[^zarr-v2] It reaches 60k samples/second on the Tahoe-100M dataset,[^zhang25] which stores transcriptional profiles of 100M cells (Figure 1).
-For reproducibility, benchmarks were tracked with data lineage, which allows following the processing steps from original files to benchmarking results (Figure 2).
+For reproducibility, benchmarks were tracked with data lineage, which makes it possible to trace the processing steps from original files to benchmarking results (Figure 2).

 <div style="text-align: center">
 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/KfBn3sfRNJLtqMEn0000.svg" width="700" style="padding: 0;">
 </div>

-**Figure 1 ([source](https://lamin.ai/laminlabs/arrayloader-benchmarks/artifact/AYfx4Nm2j0lpkkwK0000))**: Dataloader throughput on the Tahoe-100M dataset across three loaders where `scDataset`[^dascenzo25] is shown both with matched block/chunk size and with its recommended settings.
+**Figure 1 ([source](https://lamin.ai/laminlabs/arrayloader-benchmarks/artifact/AYfx4Nm2j0lpkkwK0000))**: Dataloader throughput on the Tahoe-100M dataset across three loaders, with `scDataset`[^dascenzo25] shown both with a matched block/chunk size and with its recommended settings.
 By clicking on `source`, you can navigate to the runs that produced the results.
-For example, the run that produced the results for `annbatch` is [here](https://lamin.ai/laminlabs/arrayloader-benchmarks/run/ZSuaqX3BWwLzwduW).
+For example, the run producing the `annbatch` results is [here](https://lamin.ai/laminlabs/arrayloader-benchmarks/run/ZSuaqX3BWwLzwduW).
 It comes with information about parameters, environment, and hardware (`ml.m5.24xlarge` on AWS).

 <div style="text-align: center">
 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/yoNFOJbnwdn4dNa70001.png" width="700" style="padding: 0;">